 It's now mid-October 2020 and hope springs eternal that we will be able to have a festival over Easter 2021.
 This most nomadic of events is moving to its fourth home, De Kuilen in Kuils River, after Brackenfell felt, quite understandably, that, what with the Brakkies Sportnaweek just a week before TSRF, the fields, idle for so long because of the virus, would find it difficult to recover from the intense battering of more than a hundred games in four and a half days.

-Invitations went out on 7 October 2020 and to date (27 October) twenty four teams - Alexander Road, Ashton Secondary, Bridgton, Cederberg Academy, Cillié, De Kuilen, Fairbairn College, Groenberg, Groendal, HTS Bellville, Jakes Gerwel Tech, Klein Nederburg, Knysna, Lutzville, Noorder Paarl, Otto du Plessis, Paulus Joubert, Piketberg, Schoonspruit, Scottsdene, Sutherland, Vredenburg, WP LSEN and Weston - have already confirmed that they will be attending.
+Invitations went out on 7 October 2020 and twenty nine teams - Alexander Road, Ashton Secondary, Bridgton, Cederberg Academy, Cillié, De Kuilen, Fairbairn College, Groenberg, Groendal, HTS Bellville, Jakes Gerwel Tech, Klein Nederburg, Knysna, Langenhoven High, Lutzville, Monument Park, Namaqualand, Noorder Paarl, Otto du Plessis, Paulus Joubert, Piketberg, Porterville, Schoonspruit, Scottsdene, Stellenbosch, Sutherland, Vredenburg, WP LSEN and Weston - have confirmed that they will be attending.